How to Fax with Google Voice

 Google Voice is a great service to get a VOIP number online, but VOIP technology is not suited for fax transmissions, and attempts at trying to connect a Google Voice number to a fax machine haven't been successful.

-Well, you can’t do it from Google Voice itself, but you can move your Voice number to an online fax platform.
+Luckily you can transfer your Google Voice number to an online fax provider, moving it to a line capable of transmitting fax.
 In this article you’ll learn how to do it!

 These are services that enable you to send and receive faxes over email without the need of a fax machine.
 When you sign up for a fax service you instantly receive a virtual fax number.
 But you can also opt to keep the one you are currently using.

-To transfer your number, you need to unlock it first on Google Voice.
+To transfer your current Google Voice number, you need to unlock it first.
 Follow these steps: